basedrhys/I2K-Tutorial/2-training.md

 We're now ready for a short training run.

 - Keeping the same `80%` split, click `Start`

+Even with the smaller dataset, training on CPU with such a sizable model (`KerasResNet`) can take a while (~20-30 minutes).
+Once you've got the model to begin training successfully, feel free to move on to the other sections of the tutorial if you find yourself waiting here for a long time.

 ### Training - Commandline